pkp/pkp-docs/translating-guide/en/2-5-sharing.md

 1. Save and place your files
 2. Suggest inclusion of the files to PKP
-3. ...

 ### Saving and Properly Placing the Files

-Once you have translated the necessary XML files, they will need to be placed in an appropriately named subdirectory, using the ISO locale codes for your language and country (e.g., the files in `locale/en_US` are translated into French and saved in a subdirectory named `locale/fr_CA`).
+Once you have translated the necessary XML files, they will need to be placed in an appropriately named subdirectories, using the ISO locale codes for your language and country (e.g., the files in `locale/en_US` are translated into French and saved in a subdirectory named `locale/fr_CA`).
+See [XML files](2-2-xml-files) for location details.

-The only critical files that need translation for the system to function properly are found in `locale/en_US`, `dbscripts/xml/data/locale/en_US` (versions older than OxS 2.3 only), and `registry/locale/en_US` (again, only in versions older than OxS 2.3).

 New locales must also be added to the file `registry/locales.xml`, after which they can be installed in the system through the site